Trik16/ResourceReservationProject/README.md

 ## STEPS

-- Create a study group
+- Create a study group.
-- Discuss the competences to learn and needs
+- Discuss the competences to learn and needs.
-- Study ResPa code
+- Study ResPa code.
-- Create new branch of ResPa
+- Create new branch of ResPa.
-- Rewrite Django and turn into flask
+- Rewrite Django backend into flask.
-- Remove SQL DB to a NoSQL DB
+- Rewrite SQL DB to a NoSQL DB.
-- Write Telegram and Discord interface
+- Write Telegram and Discord interfaces.
-- Develop the app into docker and kubernetes (we must write cloud native app)
+- Develop the app into docker and kubernetes (The app must be cloud native).

-In a second moment we could also:
+Then we could also:
-- Write interface of an Android/iOS app with Flutter
+- Write an interface of an Android/iOS app with Flutter